survivejs/react-book/manuscript/getting_started/06_editing_notes.md

 What makes this scenario difficult is the user interface requirement.
 It's not enough just to have a button.
 We'll need some way to allow the user to input a new value which we can then commit to the data model.

 One way to achieve this is to implement so called **inline editing**.
 The idea is that when a user click a note, we'll show an input.
-After the user has finished editing and signals that to use either by hitting *enter*, we'll capture the value and update.
+After the user has finished editing and signals that by hitting *enter* or clicking outside of the field (blur event), we'll capture the value and update.

 ## Implementing `Editable`